hackgnar/ble_ctf_infinity/docs/faq.md

 ﻿#FAQ

+## I'm stuck on a flag GATT server and can't get back to the scoreboard
+In each flag GATT server, there should be a read/write characteristic that you can write any value to to get back to the main dashboard.
+If for some reason you can not find it or access this characteristic, you can simply power cycle your ESP32.
+On reboot you should be back to the main dashboard.
+Don't worry about your score being lost.
+BLE CTF Infinity keeps your score in memory on the ESP32 so it persists on crashes and reboots.

 ## I can't get my Bluetooth to work to do the CTF
 Try reading [this documentation](workshop_setup.md).
 It has tips on setting up Bluetooh and operating systems for doing the CTF.